bcsmith2846/cross-axis/README.md

 This project is in the inital stages, so there are many missing features and work is still being done.

+## Fonts

+The fonts were developed by the project maintainer and are licensed under the GPL v3.0 like the rest of the project.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: